 For me, the American Dream isn’t just about opportunity; it’s about creating a space where I truly belong, despite feeling perpetually in-between.
 It’s about resisting the pressure to assimilate while embracing the richness of my diverse heritage.
 It’s about confronting and untangling generational trauma—healing the wounds passed down through displacement, migration, and cultural erasure.
 I personify a more nuanced American Dream, one that demands visibility and insists on centering voices from the margins.

-My multidisciplinary approach to art reflects this journey of self-definition.
-Starting in photography, I used the medium to explore identity, memory, and belonging.
-But as my understanding of these themes deepened, so too did my artistic practice.
-Photography became insufficient for expressing the full complexity of my experiences.
-I began to integrate textiles—melding imagery with fabric as a metaphor for weaving together the disparate parts of myself.
-More recently, I’ve expanded into sculpture, allowing me to create three-dimensional representations of the liminal spaces I inhabit.
-This evolution of mediums mirrors the complexity of my multicultural identity, which cannot be confined to one method or discipline.
+My multidisciplinary art practice reflects my journey of self-definition.
+Initially focused on photography to explore identity, memory, and belonging, I later incorporated textiles as a metaphor for weaving together disparate parts of myself.
+More recently, I’ve expanded into sculpture to represent the liminal spaces I inhabit.
+This evolution mirrors the complexity of my multicultural identity, which transcends any single medium or discipline.

 Through my work, I aim to turn the colonial gaze upon itself, reclaiming my power and agency, not just for myself, but for all who feel similarly in-between, turning the gaze back on itself and inviting others to confront what it means to exist in the hyphen of multiple identities.
 It is a way of asserting my place in the world, of being seen and understood on my own terms.
 My work is my way of letting you in—into the spaces between cultures, identities, and histories that shape who I am.